mattcieslak/bids-specification/src/04-modality-specific-files/01-magnetic-resonance-imaging-data.md

 ```

 **Conversion from the legacy `.bvec` & `.bval` format into gradient table (`.tsv`)**.

+_NOTE: This conversion is only valid for images whose image axes are "left-handed" within the *RAS+* coordinate space, other images may require a transformation of these vectors that may look trivial, but is beyond the scope of this document.
+See note above for more details._

 To convert from the legacy format into table format, the values of the `.bvec` file
 are transposed, the values of the `.bval` file are contatenated as the fourth column
 and the `I J K b` header is inserted.